 Gus Majed

 Yes, I think fundamentally what we have seen with the expanse of renewable power and renewable assets is a requirement for stability.
-So long-term stability was first and foremost in the design of long-term PPAs, ROC and FIT, essentially government-backed subsidies.
-And these did their job.
+Long-term stability was first and foremost in the design of long-term PPAs, ROC and FIT, essentially government-backed subsidies.
+These did their job.

 Fundamentally, the assets were viewed somewhat akin to property.
-They would say they were backed by these structures.
-And what that did was bring external capital against a fixed annuity.
-So, you saw in ultra-low-interest rate environments after the financial crisis, 50 bps to 100 bps, where a lot of these assets were generating returns of 10 to 15%.
-So, for a very long period, over a decade, you had stability that allowed incredible investment into the space.
-Now what's happened now, and part of it is also that there was long-term indexation to LNG, because obviously the price of gas and power are highly linked at the time.
+They were backed by these structures.
+What that did was bring external capital against a fixed annuity.
+You saw in ultra-low-interest rate environments after the financial crisis, 50 bps to 100 bps, where a lot of these assets were generating returns of 10 to 15%.
+For a very long period, over a decade, you had stability that allowed incredible investment into the space.
+Part of it was also that there was long-term indexation to LNG, because the price of gas and power were highly linked at the time.

-What's happened is that these subsidies started to wear off the rocks and the fit subsidies wore off, a lot of these assets become more and more merchant.
-And one of the fundamental principles of financing assets is the stability of revenue and the recurring nature of revenue.
-So it becomes more complex to be able to volatile revenue, assets would become more merchant.
-And at the same time, the market itself started to decouple away from long-term gas contracts, LNG contracts, for example, some of the Qatari ones in the beginning were 15-year index.
-Now they're moving, they moved to spot.
-So now suddenly you've got a confluence of increased volatility in the power market, more merchant assets and suddenly you've got huge volatility.
-So, then the question is how do you contain it, how do you harness it and still enable the energy transition and that's really where Paratus steps in.
+What’s happened is that these subsidies started to wear off.
+The ROC and FIT subsidies wore off, and a lot of these assets became more and more merchant.
+One of the fundamental principles of financing assets is the stability of revenue and the recurring nature of revenue.
+It becomes more complex when revenue is volatile and assets become more merchant.
+At the same time, the market itself started to decouple away from long-term gas contracts, LNG contracts.
+For example, some of the Qatari contracts in the beginning were 15-year index contracts.
+They moved to spot.
+Suddenly you have a confluence of increased volatility in the power market, more merchant assets, and huge volatility.
+The question is how do you contain it, how do you harness it, and still enable the energy transition.
+That’s where Paratus steps in.

 Ben Perfitt

 Thank you, Gus.
 Thank you for the background.
-And that nicely follows on to our next question.
-How does price risk insurance address this volatility that you talk about and accelerate the renewable deployment?
-And what role can financial innovation, not just technology, play in climate progress?
+That nicely follows on to our next question.
+How does price risk insurance address this volatility and accelerate renewable deployment?
+What role can financial innovation, not just technology, play in climate progress?

 Gus Majed

-Yeah, think a major part of that is enabling a pragmatic energy transition.
-So what we do at Paratus we give both consumers and generators the ability to either protect their revenues, their budgeted revenues on the downside, so somewhat akin to an enhanced PPA, but also importantly, retain the upside.
+I think a major part of that is enabling a pragmatic energy transition.
+What we do at Paratus is give both consumers and generators the ability to protect their revenues, their budgeted revenues on the downside, somewhat akin to an enhanced PPA, but importantly retain the upside.

-So the issue with long-term PPAs is obviously you lock in for up to 10 years, but you give away every cold winter, you give away every political exogenous shock.
+The issue with long-term PPAs is you lock in for up to 10 years but give away every cold winter and every political exogenous shock.
 We saw last summer the Israeli-Iranian conflict when power prices and gas prices spiked.
-And obviously this current winter, very, very strong power and gas prices.
-So what we do is we enable the generators to benefit from higher prices, but in a very orderly, lower-volatility manner using the insurance policy.
-But at the same time, for consumers, they're able to cap their cost base for the annual budget, say.
-But in the event there's, for whatever reason, there's a retracement in the power or gas price, they're able to physically buy lower-priced energy.
-So really, it's all about retaining the optionality and about making it financeable and monetizable.
+This current winter we have seen very strong power and gas prices.
+What we do is enable generators to benefit from higher prices but in a more orderly, lower-volatility manner using the insurance policy.

 Ben Perfitt

-Thank you, Gus, and Adele, do you have any further thoughts?
+Thank you, Gus.
+Adèle, do you have any further thoughts?

-I mean, I suppose I would just say, you know, more generally, that we need a huge amount of investment per year.
-I think I saw an EY report suggesting that only 64 % of companies globally have a plan to transition to net zero, and 12 % have taken steps towards that.
-Just in recent years, 83 billion of GDP of sterling has contributed to...
+We need a huge amount of investment each year.
+I saw an EY report suggesting that only 64% of companies globally have a plan to transition to net zero, and only 12% have taken steps towards that.
+In recent years, £83 billion has contributed to Britain’s GDP from this sector.

-Britain's GDP And so there is huge volatility and uncertainty in the economy within Britain, but also globally.
-And finding companies that can advance technologies like battery storage and other carbon capture technologies is fundamental, but also building the financial services infrastructure around that to support companies to take risks, be innovative, to develop the infrastructure in an environment where you have uncertain fiscal policy, uncertain government policy around sustainability and a weak infrastructure.
+There is huge volatility and uncertainty in the economy within Britain and globally.
+Finding companies that can advance technologies like battery storage and carbon capture is fundamental.
+Building the financial services infrastructure around that is also critical to support companies taking risks and developing infrastructure in an environment where fiscal policy, government policy around sustainability, and infrastructure remain uncertain.

-It's absolutely crucial, I think, that insurance, the funds industry, and all the sectors of the economy, of the financial services economy, can come together to support the global move to transition to net zero and de-risk it as much as possible for those entrepreneurial businesses.
+It is crucial that insurance, the funds industry and the wider financial services ecosystem come together to support the global transition to net zero and de-risk it as much as possible for entrepreneurial businesses.

 Ben Perfitt

-Thank you, Adele.
-So I guess the question is if price volatility is so damaging for renewable investment, why hasn't this cover existed before Paratus?
+Thank you, Adèle.
+The question is: if price volatility is damaging for renewable investment, why hasn’t this cover existed before Paratus?

 Gus Majed

-So when it comes to the financing, the LTVs and the debt service coverage ratio that the banks require are obviously affected.
-What Paratus tries to do is to step in and protect that merchant element and by definition, create more stable revenues going forward, which makes it more bankable and financeable.
-So really it's all about innovation.
-It's about using insurance and about using insurance capital to provide a kind of more balanced transition.
+Many assets are moving into merchant risk.
+When it comes to financing, the LTVs and the debt service coverage ratios that banks require are affected.
+What Paratus does is step in and protect that merchant element, creating more stable revenues going forward, which makes projects more bankable and financeable.

 Ben Perfitt

-And in terms of the early stages of development for Paratus, why, and perhaps Adele, you can lean on you here, why was Guernsey chosen as a domicile?
+In the early stages of Paratus’ development, why was Guernsey chosen as a domicile?

-So I suppose the first time I met Gus five years ago, I was working for an insurance manager in Guernsey and decided to join the company last year.
+The first time I met Gus five years ago I was working for an insurance manager in Guernsey and joined the company last year.

 Ben Perfitt

-Thank you, Adele, so many reasons there.
-From your perspective, Gus, what do you see as the core reasons why Guernsey was chosen as a domicile for Paratus?
+From your perspective, Gus, what were the core reasons Guernsey was chosen?

 Gus Majed

-Yeah, I mean, we had several options, but really, Guernsey, every time I looked at it, came top.
-As Adele stated, the service sector, the level of professional expertise is first class.
-We met the regulator.
-We had excellent initial discussions.
+We met the regulator and had excellent discussions.
 They understood what we were trying to do.
-The product had never been deployed globally, so there was a lot of innovation.
+The product had never been deployed globally, so there was significant innovation involved.

 Ben Perfitt

-Fantastic.
-Thank you, Gus.
-So to jump back into Paratus and what you do, guess, to give some listeners more context about how your policies actually operate in practice.
-How do they both support renewable generators and energy consumers?
+To give listeners context about how your policies operate in practice, how do they support renewable generators and energy consumers?

 Gus Majed